dangtuanhuy/assembla-to-jira-migration/README.md

 The reason for doing this that if something goes wrong you do not lose everything and can restart from the previous step.

 Each step will generate a log of the results in the form of a csv file for reference purposes, e.g. detecting which requests failed and why.
-For example, importing tickets will create the `data/jira/:space/jira-tickets.csv` file where `:space` is the Assembla space name `ASSEMBLA_SPACE` in the `.env` file.
+For example, importing tickets will create the `data/jira/:space/jira-tickets.csv` file where `:space` is the Assembla space name `ASSEMBLA_SPACE` in the `.env` file hyphenated with the `hostname-port`.
+For example: `space-name-jira-example-org-8080`.

 While the script is being executed, information will be logged to the console.
 Be sure to inspect the information, as certain instruction might be given that you must follow before continuing to the next step.